milvusrobotics/docs/source/2_introduction_to_ros.rst

 Finally that the RViz node is running on our Personal Ubuntu computer, not in robot's computer.
 First, It locates ``laser_scan`` topic via previously defined ``ros_master`` with master's ip.
 After that, Our RViz reads laser data from ``laser_scan`` topic via network channel.

 Also In this example, RViz is connected to other topics and reads other datas.
 The Map data is one of them.
-Reads map and laser data to show laser data --red lines and dots-- on the map show knowledge of where is the collusions or free areas from robot's view:
+Reads map and laser data to show laser data --red lines and dots-- on the map to showing knowledge of where is the collusions or free areas from robot's view:

 .. figure:: _static/gmapping.png
    :align: center